- Safety and Health Topics

 Many workers are unaware of the potential hazards in their work environment, which makes them more vulnerable to injury.
 The following references aid in recognizing hazards and the health effects associated with benzene in the workplace.

-Criteria for a Recommended Standard: Occupational Exposure to Benzene.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 74-137, (1974, July).
+- Criteria for a Recommended Standard: Occupational Exposure to Benzene.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 74-137, (July 1974).
 Presents information collected by NIOSH to be used in recommending a standard for benzene and includes a discussion of worker exposure, biological effects, evaluation procedures, and possible control measures.

-Benzene (PDF).
-New Jersey Department of Health and Senior Services, Hazardous Substance Fact Sheet, (2001, January).
+- Benzene.
+New Jersey Department of Health and Senior Services, Hazardous Substance Fact Sheet, (January 2001).
 Provides a summary source of information of all potential and most severe health hazards that may result from benzene exposure.